ComScore

 Kindle

 The Kindle Scribe is more than just a reading device; it's a powerful tool for creativity, organization and productivity.
 (If you couldn’t tell from the rave above, I’m a total convert.)
-Plus—aside from the fact that it’s at the lowest price all year—it comes with a free three-month Kindle Unlimited membership.
 Long story short?
-You better snag it before it goes out of stock.
+It's totally worth it.

 profile pic WP